Rosa Montalbano's Ancestors

 ~< Back to Chart >~

-Six mother church baptism records have been found for the children of Jo: Antonio and Nunzia Quartararo as follows —Angela, named after her paternal grandmother was baptized on March 11, 1613; ancestor Carlo; Antonia, named after her maternal grandmother, was baptized on September 8, 1616; Maria was born and baptized on February 16, 1619; Giacomo, named after his maternal grandfather, was born and baptized as Jacobus Petrus on June 30, 1623; and Stefano who was born and baptized as Stephanus Calogerus, on December 26, 1626.
+Seven mother church baptism records have been found for the children of Jo: Antonio and Nunzia Quartararo as follows — Francesco, named after his paternal grandfather was baptized on April 26, 1611; Angela, named after her paternal grandmother was baptized on March 11, 1613, and married Andrea Scoma in 1637; ancestor Carlo; Antonia, named after her maternal grandmother, was baptized on September 8, 1616, and married Christoforo Consiglio in 1644; Maria was born and baptized on February 16, 1619; Giacomo, named after his maternal grandfather, was born and baptized as Jacobus Petrus on June 30, 1623; and Stefano who was born and baptized as Stephanus Calogerus, on December 26, 1626, and in 1655 married Maria Fazio, the granddaughter of ancestors Pietro Antonio and Leonora Fazio.

-It is documented that Giovanni Antonio and Nunzia were both deceased when their son ancestor Carlo was married on September 25, 1650.
-Jo: Antonius died and was buried in the St. Francesco church cemetery on December 29, 1631.
-(Mouse over and click on his Latin church burial record image lower left to enlarge in a new window or tab.)
+It is documented that Giovanni Antonio was deceased and Nunzia was alive when their daughter Angela was married on October 25, 1637.
+Jo: Antonius died at home on December 28, 1631, and was buried in the St. Francesco church cemetery next day.
+(Mouse over and click on his Latin church burial record lower left to enlarge in a new window or tab.)
 His mother church burial record states he was 40 years old, which was his correct age.
-Unfortunately, it is not known when Nunzia died.
+It is also documented that Nunzia was still alive when her son Stefano was married on January 10, 1655.
+Nunzia died in her home and was buried in mother church cemetery on March 21, 1663.
+(Mouse over and click on her Latin church burial record lower right to enlarge in a new window or tab.)
+Her mother church burial record lists her as Nuntia wife of Joanius Antonius Quartararo about 65 years old.
+Based on her baptism record listed above, she would have been 81 when she died.
+This supports the idea that she probably was a second daughter named Nunzia.
 At this time, this is all we know about them.

 ~<^>~

-Seven baptism records have been found for the children of Calogero and Caterina Bentivegna, all born in Sciacca and baptized at St Michele’s church as follows — Rosalia on June 19, 1626, who apparently died before her first birthday; another Rosalia on April 19, 1627, who died two days later on the 21st; ancestor Rosalia; Angela Vita, who was named after both of her parents mothers was born and baptized on March 26, 1632; Michael Jesonimo was born on January 25, 1634, and baptized the next day with the middle name of his paternal grandfather’s given name; Nicholas Michael on December 5, 1634; and Calogero Vincenzo on March 19, 1636.
+Seven baptism records have been found for the children of Calogero and Caterina Bentivegna, all born in Sciacca and baptized at St Michele’s church as follows — Rosalia on June 19, 1626, who apparently died before her first birthday; another Rosalia on April 19, 1627, who died two days later on the 21st; ancestor Rosalia; Angela Vita, who was named after both of her grandmothers was born and baptized on March 26, 1632; Michael Jesonimo was born on January 25, 1634, and baptized the next day with the middle name of his paternal grandfather’s given name; Nicolò was born and baptized as Nicholas Michael on December 5, 1634; and Calogero Vincenzo who was baptized on March 19, 1636.

 It is not known when Calogero and Caterina died, but they both were deceased when their daughter ancestor Rosalia was married on September 25, 1650.
 Unfortunately, at this time, this is all we know about them.